boringSQL/regresql/README.md

 ensure known results when the code is edited.
 To enable that we need:

   - some code to test, here SQL queries
-  - a known result set for each SQL query,
+  - a known result set for each SQL query
+  - a way to set up test data in a consistent state
-  - a regression driver that runs queries again and check their result against the known expected result set.
+  - a regression driver that runs queries again and check their result against the known expected result set

 The RegreSQL tool is that regression driver.
 It helps with creating the expected result set for each query and then running query files again to check that the results are still the same.
+It also provides declarative fixture system for managing test data, making it easy to set up complex database states with generated or static data.

 Of course, for the results the be comparable the queries need to be run against a known PostgreSQL database content.

 ## Installing

-The `regresql` tool is written in Go, so:
+The `regresql` tool is written in Go.
+To install it, use:

-    go get github.com/boringsql/regresql
+    go install github.com/boringsql/regresql@latest

-This command will compile and install the command in your `$GOPATH/bin`, which defaults to `~/go/bin`.
-See <https://golang.org/doc/install> if you're new to the Go language.
+This command will compile and install the binary in your `$GOPATH/bin`, which defaults to `~/go/bin`.
+Make sure this directory is in your `$PATH` to run `regresql` from anywhere.

+If you're new to Go, see <https://golang.org/doc/install> for installation instructions and environment setup.

 ## Basic usage